Sen. Portman Warns Biden Against Going It Alone On COVID-19 Relief

 The difficulty of finding middle ground

-Portman cited "partisan gridlock" in his announcement Monday that he wouldn't run for reelection in 2022.
+Portman cited "partisan gridlock" in his announcement Monday explaining why he wouldn't run for reelection in 2022.

 "I just think people are being pushed further and further to the right or to the left, and it's harder to find people willing to do the hard work to find that middle ground," he told Davis.
 "I think it is not rewarded as much."

-In terms of the role of more mainstream Republicans like himself, Portman pointed to a quote from a GOP strategist which was brought to his attention — "if you want to get on, you know, MSNBC or FOX and throw red meat, you know, it's a great time to be in office.
+In terms of the role of more mainstream Republicans such as himself, Portman pointed to a quote from a GOP strategist that was brought to his attention — "If you want to get on, you know, MSNBC or Fox and throw red meat, you know, it's a great time to be in office.
 So if you want to try to get things done, it's a hard time," Portman paraphrased.
 "He used more colorful language than that."

 He added: "The point is, I think he's probably right.
 It's just a different environment, even in the last 10 years since I've been in the United States Senate and certainly in the last 30 since I first got working in the first Bush administration."